Elections and Campaigns

-As important as it is to vote for the candidate that holds positions you agree with, it’s equally important that the result gives representation that aligns with the people’s vote.
+As important as it is to vote for the candidate who holds positions you agree with, it’s equally important that the result gives representation that aligns with the people’s vote.
 Both accurate information about the candidates and vote majorities leading to majority representation are essential.

 Pragmatic not Idealistic